adimoldovan/jetpack/projects/plugins/boost/tests/e2e/README.md

 # Jetpack Boost End-to-End tests

-Automated end-to-end acceptance tests for the Jetpack Boost plugin.
+Automated end-to-end acceptance tests for the Jetpack Boost plugin

 **Note**: The Jetpack Boost E2E framework and setup relies heavily on the [e2e commons package](../../../../../tools/e2e-commons).
 So please familiarise yourself with it first.
 Also, you might want to review the Jetpack E2E [documentation](../../../jetpack/tests/e2e/README.md) which does contains a lot of information regarding the E2E framework and setup which is not repeated here for the sake of brevity.